QuantEcon/lecture-source-jl/rst_files/testing.rst

 * ``Project.toml`` and ``Manifest.toml``, which contain dependency information

+In particular, the ``Project.toml`` contains a list of dependencies, and the ``Manifest.toml`` specifies their exact versions and sub-dependencies

 * The ``.gitignore`` file (which may display as an untitled file), which contains files and paths for ``git`` to ignore

 Project Workflow